Best construction toys for kids

 We've built, assembled and knocked down a lot of towers – and this is TheSchoolRun's pick of some of the best construction toys for all ages.

 Construction challenges using Meccano are part of the Beaver and Cub Creativity badge, so young Scouts will be used to building in this medium – will cars, planes, robots or helicopters be the result?
-Prices start at £7.99 for a Mini Dinosaur set.
+Prices start at £10 for a small model set.

 Gears!
 Gears!
 Gears!®